mouseless/baked/docs/architecture/README.md

 and/or facade methods that makes it easy to build a certain type of configuration, but they do __not__ have opinions upfront.

-> :information_source:
->
-> Another perspective to define whether a component is a layer or not is that;
+Another perspective to define whether a component is a layer or not is that;

->
-> If it introduces an internal system component like a database, message queue
-> server, web server, a framework; then it __is__ a layer.
+- If it introduces an internal system component like a database, message queue server, web server, a framework; then it __is__ a layer.

->
-> If it is a cloud service that your software depends on, then it should
-> __not__ be a layer.
-External system components are defined as feature
-> implementations (adapters) which we'll cover in the next section.
+- If it is a cloud service that your software depends on, then it should __not__ be a layer.
+External system components are defined as feature implementations (adapters) which we'll cover in the next section.

 ## Feature